 Freeze-dried green tripe, like the K9 Naturals Lamb Green Tripe Booster, is still raw, but the freeze-drying process leaves a soft, crumbly pellet of tripe that can be sprinkled over your pet's meals.
 You can also rehydrate the pellets for a wet food texture that will boost the moisture content of your pet's meal.

 Another easy way to offer your dog tripe is to feed a dehydrated dog food that contains fresh tripe, like ZiwiPeak Air-Dried Tripe & Lamb Dog Food.
 This diet is air-dried, giving it a chewy jerky texture that can be fed as is.

-A popular option for pet parents that like to use tripe as a meal topper and flavour additive is canned tripe.
+A popular option for pet parents who like to use tripe as a meal topper and flavour additive is canned tripe.
 This style is ideal for adding additional nutrients, but more commonly, to entice picky dogs to eat their regular meals.
 It helps promote your pet's health and even assisted with weight gain due to concentrated calories.

-The downside, of course, is that the tripe is cooked, therefore it does not offer the same digestion boosting properties as fresh or frozen tripe.
-The strong smell and flavour do still make it a popular feeding option for dogs and cats, though.
-Check out some of our top canned tripe dog food:
+The downside, of course, is that the tripe is cooked.
+Therefore, it does not offer the same digestion-boosting properties as fresh or frozen tripe.
+The strong smell and flavour still make it a popular feeding option for dogs and cats, though.

 Is your dog a kibble addict?
 Don't worry, you can still offer your dog the valuable nutrients and flavour of tripe in his dry dog food.
 Check out PetKind Green Beef Tripe Dry Formula for Dogs.
 Petkind offers several tripe-based kibble diets to accommodate your dog's favourite flavours.
 They even have single protein formulas for dogs with food allergies and digestive issues.